YuukanOO/uniformcss.com/get-started/fundamentals/build-scripts.md

 npm run uniform:autoprefix
 ```

 > Default browserlist queries are applied (`> 0.5%, last 2 versions, Firefox ESR, not dead`).
-To learn more about browserlist queries <a class="hover:underline" href="https://github.com/browserslist/browserslist">click here</a>.
+To learn more about browserlist queries <a class="hover.underline" href="https://github.com/browserslist/browserslist">click here</a>.

 ---